SoftUni-Internal/interactive-content/EN/00-Intro-to-Programming/05-Errors-in-Java-Programs.md

 Some of the basic common mistakes we can face:

-- Mixing of lowercase and uppercase letters in syntax.
+- Mixing of lowercase and uppercase letters in syntax

-- Wrong Syntax.
+- Wrong Syntax

-- Missing quotes " " or bracket ( ).
+- Missing quotes " " or bracket ( )

-- Confusing Addition and Concatenation.
+- Confusing Addition and Concatenation

 The "+" operator has two functionalities.

-- Addition is for numbers.
+- Addition is for numbers

-- Concatenation is for strings.
+- Concatenation is for strings

 Confusing the assignment (=) and equality (==, ===) operators.